fk1blow/dobar/README.md

 - don't let the "approvde" intention to be started(like cancel, change, etc)
 - add a supervisor to the dialog species and make it the interface
 - issues when using 'String.to_existing_atom` for undefined intention definition
+- dialog errors if the "purge_change_fields" intent doesn't contain the ":field_type" entity
+- make the `Conversation.Definition` fill all the available fields ("inert", "prefill", etc)